Skill Sheet: What You Will Learn Here

-He evaluates the quality of a business by assessing its ability to survive for the next 10 years and the competitive advantage it will have over the competition.
+His investing style involves evaluating the quality of a business by assessing its ability to survive for the next 10 years and the competitive advantage it will have over the competition.
 Return on Capital Employed (ROCE) is an effective tool to judge to quality of business because a company which does not have a competitive advantage will fail to deliver a consistently healthy ROCE.

 Evaluating the management is quite subjective, but one can look at the track record of directors and auditors.
 The most tricky part is to assess the right valuation of the stock.
 He had once said in an interview, “Markets typically extrapolate the short-term growth rate to the long term.
 That is where markets get it wrong, at least over the short periods”.